huggingface/transformers/docs/source/index.rst

     - **MODELS** for the classes and functions related to each model implemented in the library.
     - **INTERNAL HELPERS** for the classes and functions we use internally.

-The library currently contains PyTorch and Tensorflow implementations, pre-trained model weights, usage scripts and conversion utilities for the following models:
+The library currently contains PyTorch, Tensorflow and sometimes Flax implementations, pretrained model weights, usage scripts and conversion utilities for the following models:

 ..
     This list is updated automatically from the README with `make fix-copies`.
 Do not update manually!